hgallery/WebServerLogParserType1/README.md

 - Non-blocking I/O ver.
 2
 - var of Java 10
 - Text Block of Java 15

+About Functional Programmming:
+It is aimed maintaining the existing Lambda functions as pure functional, and potentially creating new ones of the same characteristic.
+A Lambda function is considered pure if it meets these requirements:
+- The return value of the function depends only on the input parameters passed to the function.
+- The execution of the function brings no side-effects.

+The Main branch:
+This branch doesn't contain the IDE's configuration files.
+The current plan is to maintain the original prototype at this branch.
+Thus no changes or only minor updates will be pushed to there.

+The Master branch:
+This branch contains the IntelliJ IDEA's configuration files.
+The current plan is to evolve from this branch.

 These development tools have been used:
 - OpenJDK